bpbond/cpcrw_incubation/README.md

 **Objective:**

-Examine how mineral boreal soils, sampled from the active layer just above permafrost, produce GHGs: how production varies with soil moisture and temperature.
+Examine how mineral boreal soils, sampled from the active layer just above permafrost at [CPCRW](http://www.lter.uaf.edu/bnz_cpcrw.cfm), produce GHGs: how production varies with soil moisture and temperature.

 **Rationale:**